 In case you need to be reminded of the awesomeness of the original theme song, here it is:

 And here is the French version, which is not awesome:

 Why, France, why??

 Plus the names of the characters are different: Face became Futé, B.A. changed to Barracuda, and Murdock was called Looping.
 At least they left Hannibal alone (though without the initial /h/ sound, of course).

-The theme song for The Dukes of Hazzard (the not at all stupidly named Shérif, fais-moi peur ! in French) is also completely different.
+The theme song for The Dukes of Hazzard (Shérif, fais-moi peur ! in French) is also completely different.
 No love for Waylon Jennings and The Good Ol’ Boys.
 Instead we get this: